danielkokkaravalel/FaceVOTE/README.md

 # FaceVOTE
-An online voting system build on Flask and PostgresSQL
+An online voting system with facial recognition build on Flask and PostgresSQL